-With all the talk of defections from AAA, both past and present recently, it’s made me think more about lucha libre in the 90’s.
-You know, that golden period of When Worlds Collide, three Triplemania shows, El Hijo del Santo vs. Negro Casas, Promo Azteca and so much more?
-So today I’ve decided to focus a Lucha Tribute on one of those stars of the 90’s.
-The twist; this is one of the few guys who didn’t bounce from AAA during 1996, a luchador with some of the biggest family ties in lucha libre history, some of the wackiest stories in lucha libre history and even a story that connects to the 1997 Royal Rumble in San Antonio.
+With all the talk of defections from AAA, both past and present recently, it’s made me think more about lucha libre in the 90s.
+You know, that golden period of When Worlds Collide, three Triplemania shows, El Hijo del Santo vs. Negro Casas, Promo Azteca, and so much more?
+So today I’ve decided to focus a Lucha Tribute on one of those stars of the 90s.
+The twist is that this is one of the few guys who didn’t bounce from AAA during 1996, a luchador with some of the biggest family ties in lucha libre history, some of the wackiest stories in lucha libre history, and even a story that connects to the 1997 Royal Rumble in San Antonio.
 Who could this be?
 You’re about to find out, but only if you’re ready to rock and roll.
 Gentlemen and ladies, I give you the Lucha Tribute to the rock star of the Casas family, the luchador known as Heavy Metal.

 What You Already Know